HowDoIGitHelp/CMSC23MDNotes/mdNotes/introduction/programming_paradigms_introduction.md

 1. Ask the user for a number
 2. Store that number to a variable called x.
 3. While x is greater than 7 do step 4 otherwise proceed
-4. Subtract 7 to x and store the difference to x
+4. Subtract 7 from x and store the difference to x
 5. Show the user the value of x

 That is a good definition of programming.